Dick Buek: Olympic Legend

 An Extreme Athlete

 Few "extreme" athletes of today could have competed with the likes of Soda Springs native, Dick Buek.
-Whether he was diving off cliffs in Acapulco to win gas money home or flying his airplane under the chairlift cables at Squaw Valley and beneath the Lincoln Highway Bridge on Donner Summit, Buek was a fearless athlete and skier.
+Whether he was diving off cliffs in Acapulco to win gas money home or flying his airplane under the chairlift cables at Palisades Tahoe and beneath the Lincoln Highway Bridge on Donner Summit, Buek was a fearless athlete and skier.
 He was characterized by Oakley Hall in his novel, The Downhill Racers.

 "He was a fascinating man and the definition of daredevil," says Mary Ann Haswell, a close friend and Tahoe resident."
 His highs came from doing extraordinary things."